Common Questions

 Municipal Community Grant

-• The Municipal community grant application is due annually by February 1, and then the applications are brought forward to Council.
-The application is available online and can either be sent to treasurer@mulmur.ca or mailed to the Township office.
+- The Municipal Community Grant application is due annually by February 1, and then the applications are brought forward to Council for approval.
+The application is available online and can either be sent to clerk@mulmur.ca or mailed to the Township office.

 Tax Incentive Programs

-• We implement three tax incentive programs which include:
+We offer three tax incentive programs to eligible property owners:

-o Agricultural Farmland Tax Incentive, administered by Agricorp
+Agricultural Farmland Tax Incentive Program – administered by Agricorp.

-o Conservation Land Tax Incentive Program administered by the Ministry of Natural Resources and Forestry.
+Conservation Land Tax Incentive Program (CLTIP) – administered by the Ministry of Natural Resources and Forestry.

-o Managed Forest Program administered by the Ministry of Natural Resources and Forestry.
+Managed Forest Tax Incentive Program (MFTIP) – also administered by the Ministry of Natural Resources and Forestry.

 By-Law Enforcement